ernstlab/CNEP/README.md

 This should be called for each chromosome.

-### Step 7: Average Predicitions from Different Label Sets
+### Step 7: Average Predictions from Different Label Sets

 >java -mx8000M -classpath .
 MakeCNEPAverage chrN